LucaYoy/HackNotts-21/README.md

 3. Login with the demo accounts ```ID: admin1, PW: 123``` or ```ID: user1, PW: 321``` (see Section 2)

 ## 2. Motivation
 Some people, maybe kids, people with disabilities or the elders, may find it hard to manage or understand their spending habbits.
 The website povides budget managing and visualisation features for the user.
-One account is devided into the dmin page and the user page, so that their parents or cares can acceess the admin page to update the monthly budget.
-The inputted data is then visualised on the user page so that it is easier to see their monthly expences.
+One account is divided into the admin page and the user page, so that their parents or cares can acceess the admin page to update the monthly budget.
+The inputted data is then visualised on the user page so that it is easier to see their monthly expenses.

 ## 3. Key Features
 - Login page that takes you to the admin or the user page depending on the account.